 It’s the perfect way to start December and is suitable for everyone including children to take part.
 Dig out the Christmas jumper or dust off that Rudolf onesie and run, jog or canta around Norton Common (fancy dress is optional but there will be prizes and you might look like a bit of a grinch if you don't).
 It’s free to enter just register at 8am on the day or pre-register at www.firstsaturday5km.org.uk If you already have a FSOTM barcode there is no need to register again for the Santa Canta.
 This year NHRR are fundraising to support Tracks Autism, all donations on the day are very welcome.
 There will be medals and mince pies for all finishers, so come and join us for some festive fun with bells on.
 NHRR are hosting their next #RunAndTalk event on Tuesday 6th November, 19:00-21:00 at Spirella Building in Letchworth.
 The aim of the event is to encourage people to #RunAndTalk to improve their mental health and wellbeing through running.

 Naomi will be giving a short talk introducing the role of Mental Health Champion and share some of her story on "Mental Health, Running and Me".
 Then there will be groups heading out on an easy social run/jog/walk, giving everyone a chance to chat to friends and make new ones too.
-Afterwards we'll be heading back to Spirella for hot drinks and biscuits.
-This July, the First Saturday of the Month will be held at both dawn (9am) and dusk (7.30pm), with the dusk runners encouraged to bring family, friends, food and drink.
+Afterwards we'll be heading back to Spirella for hot drinks and biscuits. |

 News, Notifications and Race Results.
 Archives